Create an outline whenever you want to work on the blueprint of your plans, ideas or projects, and have a clear overview of their key points.

-To focus on specific content, go to a topic line and select the drill down button (or F6).
+To focus on specific content, go to a topic line and select the Tools menu, then the drill down option (or F6).
 This will allow you to focus on the content of the topic, by hiding everything else.
 Go to Home on the top-left side of the window to return to the full outline view.

 The comments panel (1) allows you to add larger bodies of text or guidelines to your topics.
 Here you can vote the topic, assign it to someone, set its due date or attach files from your computer/Google Drive/Dropbox (under the attachments icon).